allthingsclowd/cors_proxy/README.md

-# Cross Origin Resource Sharing (CORS) Proxy Server wrapped in Docker Container
+# Cross Origin Resource Sharing (CORS) Proxy Server wrapped in Docker Container or Cloud Foundry
 Simple proxy server used to overcome browser CORS issues when working with OpenStack APIs

 Utilises super npm package located here https://github.com/Rob--W/cors-anywhere

 # Installation

 ## Docker
 This cors proxy application has been built to run inside a docker container as follows: